allenai/aristo-leaderboard/tracie/data/README.md

 This directory contains the training and test files for evaluating predictions, and a sample prediction file.

-The files `train_uniform.jsonl` is the main training data to use for leaderboard entries (please note that in our paper, we also experiment with training on an `iid` set (not included here) _**which is not allowed when submiting to the leaderboard**).
+The file `train_uniform.jsonl` is the main training data to use for leaderboard entries (please note that in our paper, we also experiment with training on an `iid` set (not included here) _**which is not allowed when submiting to the leaderboard**).